jzohrab/practicing-guitar/docs/part-3-techniques/index.rst

 .. todo:: Fix part intro

+There’s a fair amount of material here, so take it bit by bit.
+You don’t need to read this thing from start to finish, take whatever sections interest you or seem applicable, and use them.

 - Yes, practice tricks, hands separate, etc. are done for a very limited time only for the purpose of thoroughly learning and ingraining the movements.
 Once you get that, you simply play and enjoy the piece.
 Practising is a temporary process to be get rid of as soon as possible.  - https://www.pianostreet.com/smf/index.php/topic,3561.msg31700.html#msg31700

 - But above all, do not get lost in thought: try it out!
 All these methods are powerful, but they all have limitations and situations where they will fall apart.
 The only way to find out is trying them out.